Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

      The Navigation bar is situated at the top of each page on the website.
 It follows standard conventions within Web development and Web design.
 This ensures that users know what to expect when immediately entering the website.

-     The Navigation Bar has 4 links including "Home" "About" "Projects" and "Xontact".
+     The Navigation Bar has 4 links including "Home" "About" "Projects" and "ontact".
 When the users hovers over each navigation link it will appear underlined and when the user navigates to a particular page that page the title of that page will be underlined within the navigationbar so that the user knows exactly where they are within the structure of the website.

      The Logo is also a link that when clicked will take the user to the home page.
 The Logo itself appears above the navigation links on all screen sizes.